RedBrainLabs/system-graph/README.md

   * Fixed [#2] where dependent components were not assoced onto the requiring component before being started. 'system-graph' is now using `component/using` as it should to declare the dependencies.
+  * 'component' metadata (via  `component/using`) on fnks are propogated to resulting components.
+This allows for context-specific names and for declaring side-effecty deps that aren't really needed in the component.
 * Version [0.1.0] released on November 4, 2013

 [#2]: https://github.com/RedBrainLabs/system-graph/issues/2